Top Acronyms in Data Analytics

 1. BI (Business Intelligence)

-Business Intelligence refers to technologies, applications, and practices for the collection, integration, analysis, and presentation of business information.
-The goal of BI is to support better business decision-making.
+Business Intelligence refers to a suite of technologies, applications, and methodologies that facilitate the collection, integration, analysis, and presentation of business data to enhance decision-making.

 2. ETL (Extract, Transform, Load)

-ETL is a process in data warehousing that involves extracting data from various sources, transforming it into a usable format, and loading it into a data warehouse or database.
+ETL is a structured data warehousing process that involves extracting data from diverse sources, transforming it into a standardized format, and loading it into a database or data warehouse for analysis.

 3. SQL (Structured Query Language)